4-8 Weeks

 - The court may attempt service by email if postal service fails

-3. Cafcass Safeguarding Letter (Within 14 days)
+3. Cafcass Safeguarding Letter (17 working days)

 - Send you both a "safeguarding letter" requesting information